LH-Deception: Simulating and Understanding LLM Deceptive Behaviors in Long-Horizon Interactions: Methodology

 \subsection{Simulating Long-Horizon Interactions}

-\paragraph{Task stream.} We formalize a sequential task stream $\mathcal{T} = (T_1, T_2, \dots, T_n)$, where each $T_i$ is an individual task.
+\paragraph{Task stream.} In \FrameworkName, we formalize a sequential task stream $\mathcal{T} = (T_1, T_2, \dots, T_n)$, where each $T_i$ is an individual task.
 The task stream forms the temporal backbone of the long-horizon interaction.
 By design, tasks are continuous and interdependent, forcing the performer agent to build on earlier outputs and creating conditions where deception may occur over time.
-This design ensures that long-horizon task dependencies are preserved: tasks are not isolated but situated within broader project phases, reflecting realistic workflow progressions.
+This design ensures that long-horizon task dependencies are preserved.
 As a concrete instantiation, we construct a stream of 14 startup consulting tasks from internally consistent company artifacts.
 These tasks can be further grouped into phases.
-Early-phase tasks focus on discovery and validation, for example, estimating market opportunities from industry reports and synthesizing user research data into pain points and product hypotheses.
+Early-phase tasks focus on discovery and validation, for example, estimating market opportunities and synthesizing user research.
 In late-stage tasks, the performer agent is tasked to produce a comprehensive go-to-market strategy, multi-quarter growth roadmap, and final launch plan.
 The concept of task stream can be \emph{flexibly adapted} to other domains.
-We additionally provide a task stream situated in activity planning to illustrate cross-domain generalization.
-We provide the complete task stream and detailed description in Appendix~\ref{app:task_stream}.
+We provide the complete task stream in Appendix~\ref{app:task_stream}, and additionally provide a task stream situated in activity planning to illustrate cross-domain generalization.